 - Meanwhile, add the sauce ingredients to a medium bowl and whisk it together.
 Set aside.

 - Cook the salmon (skin-side down) for 5 minutes, then reduce the heat to medium and flip the salmon over and cook for another 2-3 minutes (should be almost cooked through).

 - Add the remaining 1 tablespoon of butter to the skillet and let it melt, then pour in the sauce (just pour it in between the salmon pieces).
 Let it bubble/thicken for 30 seconds or so, and then take the pan off the heat (the pan will still be hot and the sauce will continue to thicken, but this avoids burning it).
 Flip the salmon over & spoon the sauce over it.

 - Squeeze some lemon juice over the salmon (I just use one wedge of lemon) and then serve immediately.
-I highly recommend adding the lemon juice to help balance the flavors and ensure it's not too sweet.
-The salmon skin goes nice and crispy and is delicious when you eat it right away, but feel free to peel it off it you prefer.
+The salmon skin goes nice and crispy and is delicious when you eat it right away, but feel free to peel it off if you prefer.

 - It’s ok if you’ve got a bit over a pound of salmon, just make sure it’s not too much over or the salmon pieces will be crowded in the pan and not cook properly.

 - Nutritional information is provided as a courtesy only and should be construed as an estimate rather than a guarantee.
 Ingredients can vary and Salt & Lavender makes no guarantees to the accuracy of this information.